gadgieOps/pyNMOS/README.md

 utility.py - functions that are shared between registry and nodes<br>

-controller.py - discovers registries and creates instances to the elected, discovers nodes and creates connection instances, creates ws connection to registry and keeps a local postgres database up to date<br>
+controller.py - discovers registries and creates instances to the elected, discovers nodes and creates connection instances, creates ws connection to registry and keeps a local postgres database up to date.
+Idea is that this would run and allow users to interact with the application through a front end/api<br>

 db.py - manages the db required by controller.py<br>